aryana26/Spatio-Temporal-Forecasting-and-Kriging-Interpolation/README.md

 This repository contains work from the **Centre of Excellence ATMAN, National Aerosol Facility, IIT Kanpur**, focused on predicting **PM2.5 concentrations at unknown locations** using a range of statistical, machine learning, and graph-based methods.

 Currently, the repository includes code for **spatial interpolation and Kriging methods**.
 Upcoming modules will integrate advanced forecasting approaches including **XGBoost, IGNNK, and graph neural network–based models**.
+We are also integrating advanced spatiotemporal forecasting approaches leveraging Large Language Models (LLMs) with PEFT/LoRA and Graph Neural Networks (GNNs) for next-hour and multi-hour PM2.5 predictions.

 ---